troymessina/HumanAmbitions/markdown/Ch01_ExponentialGrowth.md

 Many factors will intercede to limit growth in both population and resource use: resource scarcity, pollution, aquifer depletion and water availability, climate change, warfare, fisheries collapse, a limited amount of arable land (declining due to desertification), deforestation, disease, to name a few.
 The point is only reinforced.
 By some means or another, we should view the present period of physical growth as a temporary phase: a brief episode in the longer human saga.

-## 1.5 Problems
+## Problems

-Hint: for problems that require solving temperature when it appears as T4, you'll need to take the fourth root, which is the same as raising to the power.
-So use the yx button (or equivalent) and raise to the 0.25 power.
+Hint: for problems that require solving temperature when it appears as $T^4$, you'll need to take the fourth root, which is the same as raising to the 1/4 power.
+So use the $y^x$ button (or equivalent) and raise to the 0.25 power.
 You can check this technique by comparing the square root of a number to the result of raising that number to the 0.5 power.
 Another technique for the fourth root is to take the square root twice in a row.

 1. Verify the claim in the text that the town of 100 residents in 1900 reaches approximately 100,000 in the year 2000 if the doubling time is 10 years.